-- 171. The Bill requires the Commissioner to prepare an annual report in respect of each financial year.
-The report, which will be laid before the National Assembly for Wales, will provide a summary of their work programme for that year and the actions they have taken in exercising their functions, together with details of their proposed work programme for the following financial year. - 172.
+179. The Bill requires the Commissioner to prepare an annual report in respect of each financial year.
+The report, which will be laid before the National Assembly for Wales, will provide a summary of their work programme for that year, including an analysis of the effectiveness of the Commissioner's work, and the actions the Commissioner has taken in exercising his or her

+- functions, together with details of the Commissioner's proposed work programme for the following financial year. - 180.
 This annual report may also include their assessment of the improvements public bodies should make in order to set and achieve their well-being objectives in a manner that is consistent with the sustainable development principle.